octav1an/expense-tracker/README.md

 1. Replace parcel with vite
 2. Add snackbar for failure submit
 3. Add snackbar or other animation for success submit
-4. Color row background with a distinctive color for every user
+4. Use yml file for envs